Mahmoud El-Shahat*, Mowafia. A.M. Salama, Ahmed F. El-Farargy, Mamdouh M. Ali and Dalia M. Ahmed Pages 118 - 131 ( 14 )

 Bromothiazolopyrimidines, molecular modeling, CDC25 phosphatases inhibitor, HepG2, MCF-7, A549, HCT116.

 Department of Photochemistry, Chemical Industries Research Division, National Research Centre, 33 EL-Bohouth St., P.O.
-Box: 12622, Dokki, Giza, Department of Photochemistry, Chemical Industries Research Division, National Research Centre, 33 EL-Bohouth St., P.O.
-Box: 12622, Dokki, Giza, Department of Chemistry, Faculty of Science, Zagazig Univerisity, Zagazig, Department of Biochemistry, National Research Centre, 33 EL-Bohouth St., P.O.
+Box: 12622, Dokki, Department of Photochemistry, Chemical Industries Research Division, National Research Centre, 33 EL-Bohouth St., P.O.
+Box: 12622, Dokki, Department of Chemistry, Faculty of Science, Zagazig Univerisity, Zagazig, Department of Biochemistry, National Research Centre, 33 EL-Bohouth St., P.O.
 Box: 12622, Dokki, Giza, Department of Pharmaceutical Chemistry, Faculty of Pharmacy, Ain Shams University, Cairo